AndrewC160/nextflow_CutNRun/README.md

 ### nextflow_cutNrun/work

 By default, `Nextflow` will generate a `work` directory in the working directory from which it is executed, typically the `nextflow_cutNrun` directory.
-These folders contains all subsequent steps in the pipeline, and to understand the finer points of pipeline troubleshooting please see [the Nextflow documenation](https://www.nextflow.io/docs/latest/cache-and-resume.html).
+These folders contains all subsequent steps in the pipeline, and to understand their application and the finer points of pipeline troubleshooting please see [the Nextflow documenation](https://www.nextflow.io/docs/latest/cache-and-resume.html).
 These files should not be necessary beyond troubleshooting and caching, and they can be deleted safely once a pipeline has been completed to free up disk space.
 Note that once removed (either via `rm -r` or `nextflow clean`), however, subsequent pipeline runs cannot be `-resume`d, and if run the pipeline will replace files in the `--out_dir` directory with fresh copies.